oils-for-unix/oils/doc/oil-overview.md

 - Like shell and Python, there is a global scope and function scope..
 - shell functions don't live in their own scope?
 This is like Lisp-1 vs Lisp-2.
-- There won't be dynamic scope as in the shell.
+- There won't be dynamic scope as in shell.

 The `use` builtin will provide scope.